jukes-towers-of-hell/kit/docs/clientobjects/Buttons.md

 ### ![](../../static/rbx_vanilla_icons/BoolValue.png) IgnoreCanCollide

-Prevents the instance's CanCollide property from being changed by buttons.
+This configuration makes a button platform's CanCollide property not affected by its state.
 Only works if the instance is a BasePart.

 Types: